Dimtemp/Azure-Academy/webapp-new.md

       Region: West Europe

-          App Service plan: Sku and size: choose "Change size" and in "Dev / Test" the B1 pricing tier.
+          App Service plan: leave the default settings.

-4. Klick **Review and Create**, review the webapp settings, and klick **Create**
+4. Click **Review and Create**, review the webapp settings, and click **Create**
-5. Wait for the webapp to be created.
+5. Wait for the Web App to be created.
 This will take less than a minute.

 #### Task 3: Review your Web App URL